 Yes, HTTPS is vulnerable, excessive amounts of HTTPS data are transmitted across data centers, and many businesses are enjoying an increase in sales income due to the growing popularity of e-commerce websites that facilitate online transactions.

-However, as HTTP’s popularity grows, the threat also does, and like every other traffic protocol, it too has security flaws.
+However, as HTTP’s popularity grows, the threat also does, and like every other traffic protocol, this too has security flaws.

 The application layer of the OSI model uses HTTPS to secure its data.
 The mixed content vulnerability, commonly known as the issue, arises when an HTTPS page loads HTTP material.

-Because HTTP is insecure, the attacker is able to conduct a man-in-the-middle (MITM) attack.
+Because HTTP is insecure, the attacker conducts a man-in-the-middle (MITM) attack.
 In turn, this affects how the attacker influences the HTTP content that is sent to the user’s browser.